-A final note of caution on smoke units: When using smoke units with metal cases, it’s crucial to ensure that the heater element (resistor), fan motor, and thermistor (if there is one) are completely electrically-isolated from the metal casing that will be in firm contact with locomotive ground.
-You should absolutely verify this with an ohm meter.
+A final note of caution on smoke units: When using smoke units with metal cases, it’s crucial to ensure that the heater element (resistor), fan motor, and thermistor (if there is one) are completely electrically isolated from the metal casing that will be in firm contact with locomotive ground.
+You should verify this with an ohmmeter.
 If you don’t check each lead to verify there is no short to the smoke unit case, you will be sorry.
 I have forgotten twice (I learn slowly sometimes) to check for electrical isolation of these components from the smoke unit case, and I poured amps from a battery in the tender to the locomotive along a direct path from Battery + to Battery – (ground), melting lots of wiring along the way.
 This error will cost you hours of work and possibly dozens to hundreds of dollars in damaged electronics.

 Original Equipment Manufacturers (OEM’s) often made a point of ensuring good ground contact to some of the smoke unit components – we don’t want this.
 We want the decoder (or the RF receiver if its handling smoke unit control) to handle how these components are electrically-routed to ground!
 Yes, these components all need power which we frequently supply from a common source, but it’s the route to ground that we want to carefully control.

 Even if you are within the proper voltage supply range for a smoke unit, you can still burn them up under certain circumstances.
 Pay heed to the dark warnings that you should always run your smoke unit loaded with the proper amount of smoke fluid.
 As the fluid evaporates, it cools the heating element – no fluid and the heating element and the specialized batting that wicks the smoke fluid into contact with the heating element will get hotter.
-Often, it’s the wick that gets scorched with too high temperatures and/or no smoke fluid, and this scorching damages the wicking action.
+Often, it’s the wick that gets scorched with too high temperatures or no smoke fluid, and this scorching damages the wicking action.

-That’s why some some smoke unit manufacturers, such as ESU, use thermistors to measure the heating element’s temperature and send this information to the decoder so that it in turn can adjust the voltage to the heating element to prevent burn-up.
+That’s why some smoke unit manufacturers, such as ESU, use thermistors to measure the heating element’s temperature and send this information to the decoder so that it, in turn, can adjust the voltage to the heating element to prevent burn-up.
 So far as I know, only ESU DCC decoders have thermistor inputs for this smoke unit feedback control.
 I have reverse-engineered an ESU smoke unit and found that it uses a 100K thermistor that can be easily purchased and retro-fitted into other smoke units if you intend to use the smoke unit with ESU decoders.
 High-melting point solder must be used when adding a thermistor.
 Lacking that decoder feedback control of the smoke unit’s heater, I have devised a compact temperature feedback control, but that’s for another blog…

 Constant Voltage Unit